gep13-talks/CakeDemos/Demos/Demo 4 - Clean.md

 * Save the file and run the script

-* Show the BuilfArtifacts folder being cleaned up as first part of the build
+* Show the BuildArtifacts folder being cleaned up as first part of the build